straussna/fmod-gdextension-sharp/README.md

 See the `addons/fmod-gdextension-sharp/examples/` folder for complete example scripts and usage patterns.

+## Editor plugin behavior

+The included editor plugin code attempts to register the `FmodServerWrapper` autoload when the plugin enters the editor and will remove that autoload on plugin exit — but only if the autoload points to the wrapper path used by this plugin.
+This behavior requires the Mono-enabled Godot editor to compile and run the C# editor script.
+If the editor is not Mono-enabled the plugin will not be executed and autoloads must be created manually as described above.

 ## API summary

 Primary entry points provided by this addon: